webplatform/docs/tutorials/mobile_viewport/index.md

 Be careful.
 Applying the CSS above within a ''desktop''-oriented interface interferes with the browser's zoom feature, which is not controlled by mobile '''viewport''' settings.
 In that case, when users zoom in, the dimensions of screen elements change, but the size of the text does not.
 If you are deploying a hybrid mobile interface adapted for desktop or tablet browsers, use media queries to narrow the scope of the above CSS:

  @media only screen and (max-device-width: 400px) {
      html {
          -webkit-text-size-adjust : none;
          text-size-adjust         : none;
      }
-     /* rest of mobile interface */
+     /* adapt mobile interface here */
  }

+If you are targeting a website for presentation on both mobile and desktop browsers, [[tutorials/media_queries|media queries are indispensable]], and you should master them.

 ==Review==